ektasahtia-ai/Java-projects/README.md

 ## Features

 - ➕ Add a new contact
-- 📋 View all contacts
+- 📋 View all the contacts
 - 🔍 Search for a contact by name
 - ✏️ Update contact details
 - ❌ Delete a contact